Nysa, Poland: Economy

 Until recently, Nysa was a major industrial centre in the Opole Voivodeship.
 The town was home to metal works, machinery production, agricultural produce and construction materials.
 The year 2002 saw the closure of the ZSD company.
 The company constructed delivery vehicles, namely the ZSD Nysa, FSO Polonez and, until recently, the Citroën C15 and Berlingo.
 Currently, the factory remains closed.

 Recently, the Wałbrzych Special Economic Zone is located by Dubois Street (ul.
-Dubois) and Krapacka Street (ul.
-Krapacka), largely revolving around agricultural goods and produce, as well as metal works.
+Dubois) and Karpacka Street (ul.
+Karpacka), largely revolving around agricultural goods and produce, as well as metal works.